 Community Change Collegiate Challenge (4C)

-In place of the annual CSNAP student conference, we are hosting the Community Change Collegiate Challenge.
-This event is designed to provide a one-day immersive experience in deliberative problem solving.
+In place of the annual CSNAP student conference, for 2019 we are hosting the Community Change Collegiate Challenge.
+This event is designed to provide an immersive experience in deliberative problem solving.

 Our society faces many urgent challenges that require decisive action to begin to address.
 Additionally, incivility and polarization are at record levels.
 The need for citizens to come together to find common ground for action is critical.
 We believe it is essential that young people gain skills to work with others to thoughtfully deliberate and weigh options for action to address these issues.